 Learn more from my article, A History of People’s Hospital in North Omaha.

-Perhaps the first Black hospital in Omaha opened in the 1910s.
+The first Black hospital in Omaha opened in the 1910s.
 Started by Dr. Roscoe C. Riddle, its original located was at 817 North 16th Street, near the southwest corner of North 16th and Cuming Streets.
-However, Riddle moved it a few years later to 2401 Parker Street, and was called Mercy Hospital.
+However, Riddle moved it a few years later to 2401 Parker Street, where it was called Mercy Hospital.
 Mercy Hospital was located on the northwest corner of North 24th and Parker Street in the former Frenzer Hall starting in 1919 for at least five years.
-According to a 1975 article in the Omaha Star, Dr. Roscoe C. Riddle was the chief physician and surgeon, along with two doctors and six nurses.
+According to a 1975 article in the Omaha Star, Dr. Riddle was the chief physician and surgeon, along with a Dr. Madison, another doctor, and six nurses.
 The hospital closed around 1916 when Drs.
 Riddle and Madison were convicted of drug charges and their licenses revoked.
 After the hospital moved out the building became North Omaha’s American Legion, and was demolished in the 1970s.

 Negro Women’s Christian Home